-I love mason jar kit ideas.
+I love Mason jar kit ideas.
 This one is perfect to help keep your friends and family organized.
 They are ideal for college students, teenagers, single men, and women.
 Anyone who needs to mend their clothes quickly.
-It’s so easy to put together too.
-Here is what I used to make these sewing kits:
+It's so easy to put together too.
+Here is what I used to make these sewing mason jar kits.

 Supplies Used: Note: I added links from Amazon for your convenience.